orbeon/orbeon-forms-doc/Form-Runner-~-Styling-automatic-PDFs.md

 ### Context

-Form Runner has two modes of [PDF Generation](http://wiki.orbeon.com/forms/doc/user-guide/form-builder-user-guide/pdf-generation).
+Form Runner has two modes of [[PDF production|Form Builder ~ PDF Production]].
 When using the automatic mode, the PDF is produced from HTML and CSS.
 It is sometimes desirable to modify the appearance of the PDF produced.
 This typically involves modifying CSS.

 ### How to figure out what CSS is applied to the PDF?